kristarella/exifography/readme.txt

 == Changelog ==

+= 1.3.2 =
+* make Separator for EXIF label not appear when item label is turned off

 = 1.3.1 =
 * Added featured image as automatic exif source
 * Refactored `display_geo` so it can be used independently